MERNStars/Docs/readme.md

 The purpose of the website is to provide the ability for weExplore to create events and post them to the site there webpage where their members can sign up to attend the events and receive information about upcoming events.

 Finally, it allows the administration of weExplore to have access to a master database of their members.
-This lets the administration have a greater understanding of their member’s metrics and needs to be able to cater specifically to events of their liking.
+This lets the administration have a greater understanding of their member’s metrics and their needs to be able to cater specifically to events of their liking.

-Currently weExplore use MeetUp and word of mouth to promote their events to the community.
-Through the build of a custom website, weExplore will have further reach and a consistent event management system.
+Currently weExplore use MeetUp and word of mouth to promote their events.
+Through the build of a custom website, weExplore will have further reach to a wider audience and a consistent event management system.

 ### Functionality